Recognizers: $1 • $N • $P • $P+ • $Q • Impact of $-family

 Impact of $-family

-The $-family recognizers, of which $1, $N, $P, and $Q are canonical members, along with core enhancements Protractor and $P+, have had significant impact on the use of gestures in interactive prototypes.
-The $1 paper, published at UIST 2007, is that conference's 4th most-cited paper.
-Google Scholar shows the $1 paper being cited over 1000 times.
+The $1 paper, published at ACM UIST 2007, is UIST's 4th most-cited paper of all time.
+Google Scholar shows the $1 paper being cited over 1100 times.
 Beyond citations, $1 has been implemented in hundreds of projects.
 Its use has gone beyond its initial intent for stroke-gesture recognition to things like hand-pose recognition.

 The $1 paper and its siblings led to numerous follow-ons by other researchers, leading to the "extended $-family" of technologies.
-All adopt the same philosophy espoused in the original $1 paper: to take what are typically complex, arcane technologies understood only by specialists and make them easy to convey, implement, and deploy on any platform for non-specialists whose objective is quickly enhancing interactivity.
+All adopt the same philosophy espoused in the original $1 paper: to take what are typically complex, arcane algorithms understood only by specialists and make them easy to convey, implement, and deploy on any platform for non-specialists whose objective is quickly enhancing interactivity.
 Accordingly, the $1 paper began a trend, followed by other $-family publications, of putting their entire pseudocode necessary for implementation directly in their papers.

 Beyond academic impact, $1 and the $-family have been rapidly absorbed into industry projects.
 For example: